 I think Nigeria and Nigerians need to have a conversation on what the functions and duties of the Nigeria Police are.

 To understand how a structure functions we need to examine how the structure came to be.
 So it is imperative to consider the origins of the Nigerian police.
 Surprisingly, or unsurprisingly, it is difficult to find information on the origins of the Nigerian Police.
 Especially not within the Nigerian Police website.
-The official national webpage on the history of the Nigerian Police gives us the Greek origins of the word ‘police’ as well as the Roman and British histories of policing.
-Not very useful as a source of information of the history of policing in Nigeria.
+The official national webpage on the history of the Nigerian Police gives us the following summary:

 First, we have to understand the nature of the colonial encounter and its relationship with law and order.
 Despite not often acknowledged, law was central to the recognition of colonisable space and those spaces being colonised.
 Law allowed for the non-recognition of people within certain spaces and thus allowed for the recognition of terra nullius – no man’s land.
 In other words, law was used to attach non-personhood to certain human bodies.
 Othered bodies.
 The effect of that was to attach or transfer colonisability to the land these othered bodies occupied.
 Once the land was colonised, the non-recognised bodies on the land could also be colonised, placed under subjection to the law and order and system of the colonisers.
 Subjected, despite the fact that inherent in colonisation was the non-recognition of the bodies of the colonised as bodies, as human, prior to colonisation.
 Law was used to create a system that was predicated on dehumanisation, on withdrawal of humanity as the logical first step.
 Non-human-terra nullius-control = creation of a colony.